Hrumble/Ascii-Dungeon/readme.md

 - [ ] Artefacts!!!
 - [ ] Chests

+## Backlog
+- [ ] Add a queuing system for logs which can't print immediately

 ## Optional but thinking about it

 - [ ] Separate the different crafting with different NPCs, blacksmith, forgers and so on...